TarikHuber/material-ui-filter/README.md

 Material UI filter is a filter drawer that lets you filter any Array.

-You can try it out in the [DEMO](https://tarikhuber.github.io/material-ui-filter/).
+Just try out the [DEMO](https://tarikhuber.github.io/material-ui-filter/).

 (Demo data generated with: http://www.json-generator.com/).

 ## Table of Contents